AmirooR/IntraOrderPreservingCalibration/README.md

 ## Results

 The results will be saved in json format in the config dirname.
 As an example: `"ensemble/post_metrics_test_ensemble_best_ece.json"` corresponds to the ECE values reported in Table 1 of the paper and `"cross_val_test_post_metrics_best_ece.json"` corresponds to the results without ensemble (by averaging the metrics over different folds).
-Note that the ensemble is followed by Kull etal 2019.
+Note that the results might be slightly different from the reported numbers in the paper due to randomness in training.

 ## Cite